-Our Board has recommended and asks that you ratify the selection of Grant Thornton LLP as independent auditor for the Company and the Trust for the fiscal year ending December 31, 2008.
+Our Board has recommended and asks that you ratify the selection of Grant Thornton LLP as independent auditor for the Company and the Trust for the fiscal year ending December 31, 2009.
 You would be so acting based on the recommendation of our audit committee.

-Grant Thornton LLP was appointed by our audit committee to audit the annual financial statements for 2007 and 2006 fiscal years.
-Based on its past performance during these audits, the audit committee of the Board has selected Grant Thornton LLP as the independent auditor to perform the audit of our financial statements and internal control over financial reporting for 2008.
+Grant Thornton LLP was appointed by our audit committee to audit the annual financial statements for the fiscal years ended December 31, 2008 and December 31, 2007, respectively.
+Based on its past performance during these audits, the audit committee of the Board has selected Grant Thornton LLP as the independent auditor to perform the audit of our financial statements and internal control over financial reporting for 2009.
 Grant Thornton LLP is a registered public accounting firm.
 Information regarding Grant Thornton LLP can be found at: www.grantthornton.com.